zebrunner/javascript-agent-nightwatch/README.md

     };
 ```

 c.
-There is one more option that allows to make configuration for all tests from the project *without* updating every test file.
-In this case, *all tests from a file will be tracked as one test in Zebrunner*.
-This will require updating only `beforeEach` and `afterEach` hooks from the 'globals' file `lib/globals.js`.
-Using this configuration, logs and screenshots of the test will be displayed in Zebrunner after the whole test file is completed.
+There is one more option that allows you to report *all tests from a file as one test in Zebrunner*, but *without* the need to update all test files.
+This requires only updating the `beforeEach` and `afterEach` global hooks (by default, they are in `lib/globals.js` file).
+Using this configuration, logs and screenshots of every test will be displayed in Zebrunner only after the test file is completed.

+> This configuration will be applied to *all* test files, so if you need to report test files in different ways within the same launch, this option is not suitable.

 ```js title="globals.js"
     const { ZebrunnerReporter, ZebrunnerReporterAPI } = require('@zebrunner/javascript-agent-nightwatch');